 - Fun activities to do in Paris

-Which Neighborhood to Visit in Paris
+Neighborhoods to Visit & where to stay in Paris

 Discovering Paris is not just going to the museums or admiring the famous landmarks of the city, it’s also strolling around the neighborhoods and losing yourself in the narrow streets of Montmartre or Marais.
 Here is our guide to the best quarters to visit in Paris.

 Montmartre is one of the best-known quarters of the city and a truly unmissable area of the City of Light.
 This former village which was absorbed into the city of Paris in 1860 accommodated numerous artists including Van Gogh, Toulouse Lautrec and Hemingway.

 Montmartre has inherited its bohemian and artistic atmosphere from the narrow streets, vines, and markers of time such as the Moulin de Galette, the Lapin Agile (old cabaret visited by Picasso), and the Moulin Rouge.

 The Sacré-Coeur at the top of the hill is of course the symbol of the quarter with a magnificent panoramic view over the rooftops of Paris.
 Montmartre has also become a popular shopping area thanks to its fashion boutiques, thrift shops and art galleries.
 Thanks to its very rich cultural life and great variety of restaurants, it is a good neighborhood where to stay in Paris.

 The most beautiful avenue in the world is also one of the busiest places in the capital.
 At 1.9km long, it links the Arc de Triomphe to the Place de la Concorde.

 This is an area with plenty of things to see and do, from cultural activities at the theatre or the Grand Palais, or more social activities involving bars, cafés and nightclubs – there is always something to do!

 The Latin quarter gets its name from the students and professors who used to communicate in Latin there during the Middle-Ages.